 Hotel: I really loved Bamboo Backpackers in Fiji (hostel) and the Hilton in London.

 Airline: Emirates & Qatar Airways are amazing!
-The service, the flight attendants, the food… everything is just perfect, even when you’re not in business or first class it feels like a 5 star hotel!
-(I haven’t even flew in the luxury classes – as if!)
+The service, the flight attendants, the food… everything is just perfect, even when you’re not in business or first class it feels like a 5-star hotel!
+(I haven’t even flown in the luxury classes – as if!)

 Airport: Singapore Airport is really rad with all the hangout places they’ve created and the super nice bathrooms including dressing tables for the girls with superstar light.

 Travel Gear: My camera (a Canon Digital SLR), backpack.

 Travel App: Pinterest for travel hacks travel inspiration & guides.
 (And see this blog post I wrote about my favorite Travel apps)